White4Shadow/FastFileSearch/README.md

 # FastFileSearch

-Fast FileSearch for Linux Servers using Linux grep and PHP7
+Fast File-Search for Linux Servers using Linux grep and PHP7.
+FastFileSearch also has a simple user management and caching system for searches based on JSON documents.

 ## Getting Started